bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 Below the list of thermostats which should work fine.

 ## Thermostat support
-EMS bus thermostats: RC20 (source ID 0x17), likely also RC30 and RC35 (both ID 0x10).
+EMS bus thermostats: RC20 (source ID 0x17), likely also RC30 and RC35 (both ID 0x10).<br>
-Depending on under which brand name these thermostats are sold they might have a different type name.
+Depending on under which brand name these thermostats are sold they might have a different type name.<br>
+The RC30 is equal to the Nefit Moduline 300 and the RC35 is likely equal to the Moduline 400.<br>
 If your thermostat does not work, and you really want to change the temperature you might want to buy a supported model.<br>
 This Github page of [Danidata](https://github.com/danidata/Calduino-WiFly-Arduino-EMS-Buderus) has a very similar approach that works with the RC35.<br><br>
 **You do NOT need to have an EMS compatible thermostat if you only want to read out the common status messages from the boiler!**<br>